issacchan26/point-cloud-annotation/README.md

 ## Configuration of Semantic Segmentation Editor
 1. Follow the [original page](https://github.com/Hitachi-Automotive-And-Industry-Lab/semantic-segmentation-editor.git) to install the Semantic Segmentation Editor
 2. Access to semantic-segmentation-editor-master
+3. Replace the original settings.json with our [settings.json](./settings.json)
+4. Create the folders "img_folder" and "pc_folder"
+5. In [settings.json](./settings.json), change the path of "images-folder" and "internal-folder" to the path of img_folder and pc_foler respectively
-3. Put all the input .pcd files in "img_folder"
+6. Put all the input .pcd files in "img_folder"
-4. Replace the original settings.json with our [settings.json](./settings.json)
-5. You are ready to annotate the point cloud
+7. You are ready to annotate the point cloud

 ## Getting Started with our post-processing algorithm
 Use the pip to install dependencies, you may use conda instead